Al-Biruni: Persian work

 Biruni wrote most of his works in Arabic, the scientific language of his age, but al-Tafhim is one of the most important of the early works of science in Persian, and is a rich source for Persian prose and lexicography.
 The book covers the Quadrivium in a detailed and skilled fashion.

 Legacy

-Following Al-Biruni's death, his work was neither built upon or referenced by scholars.
+Following Al-Biruni's death, his work was neither built upon nor referenced by scholars.
 Centuries later, his writings about India, which had become of interest to the British Raj, were revisited.

 The lunar crater Al-Biruni and the asteroid 9936 Al-Biruni are named in his honour.
 Biruni Island in Antarctica is named after al-Biruni.
 In Iran, surveying engineers are celebrated on al-Biruni's birthday.

 In June 2009, Iran donated a pavilion to the United Nations Office in Vienna—placed in the central Memorial Plaza of the Vienna International Center.
 Named the Scholars Pavilion, it features the statues of four prominent Iranian scholars: Avicenna, Abu Rayhan Biruni, Zakariya Razi (Rhazes) and Omar Khayyam.